Sudanese crowd at borders to escape amid shaky truce

 The 72-hour cease-fire announced by U.S. Secretary of State Antony Blinken was to last until late Thursday.
 Many fear that fighting will only escalate once evacuations of foreigners, which appeared to be in their last stages, are completed.

 U.N.
-Secretary-General Antonio Guterres warned that their power struggle is not only putting Sudan’s future at risk, “it is lighting a fuse that could detonate across borders, causing immense suffering for years, and setting development back by decades.”
+Secretary-General Antonio Guterres warned that the conflict is not only putting Sudan’s future at risk, “it is lighting a fuse that could detonate across borders, causing immense suffering for years, and setting development back by decades.”

 Guterres cited reports of armed clashes across the country, with people fleeing their homes in Blue Nile and North Kordofan states and across Western Darfur as well.
 Joyce Msuya, the assistant secretary-general for humanitarian affairs, told the Security Council “there have been numerous reports of sexual and gender-based violence.”